The Safe Way To Stop Alcohol Use: Alcohol Detoxification Process

 Our detox center also offers educational resources to help individuals on the path towards long-term recovery.
 We provide educational groups about nutrition, healthy stress management, recovery, 12-step programming, and engaging yoga classes.
 To help our clients relax and reduce the intensity of some withdrawal symptoms, we also have a Jacuzzi spa available.

 What Comes Next After Alcohol Detox Treatment?

-At Pathways Recovery, we are ready to assist people with breaking free of alcohol dependency.
+At Pathways Recovery in Sacramento, we are ready to assist people with breaking free of alcohol dependency.
 Alcohol detoxification is one of the first steps towards taking back your sobriety.
 It can be difficult to break the habit of alcohol consumption once it’s become habitual.
 Our program will allow you to move beyond your dependency and give you the educational tools and resources necessary to make your recovery long-term.
 Call us at 916-735-8377 to get started.

 Withdrawal Symptoms FAQs

 What’s the best way to stop drinking?